howdyai/botkit/readme.md

 several useful places and make changes to both a bot's configuration and the incoming or outgoing message.

+For information about existing middleware plugins, [see here](readme-middleware.md)

 ### Middleware Endpoints

 Botkit currently supports middleware insertion in three places: